George5562/Iris_NN/README.md

 #### Iris_NN
  A simple single-layer neural network in Excel using the Iris dataset.
 You can modify the learning rate and then iterate through epochs one at a time using the VBA buttons.
-To the right of the calculations is a visualisation of the neural net, and confustion matixes for the three outputs.
+To the right of the calculations is a visualisation of the neural net, and confusion matixes for the three outputs.

 #### Neural Network Architecture